Free nationwide shipping on all orders!

 Table of Contents

 Dots per inch or DPI as it is sometimes referred is a term or phrase that is often used when dealing with artwork for print.
-Throughout this article we hope to provide you with enough information as to why it matters and how to change the dpi setting correctly.
-DPI, is a shortened way of saying Dots Per Inch and is the commonly used phrase relating to the resolution and print quality of images within printing artwork.
+Throughout this article, we hope to provide you with enough information as to why it matters and how to change the dpi setting correctly.
+DPI is a shortened way of saying dots per square inch and is the commonly used phrase relating to the resolution and print quality of images within printing artwork.

 What is DPI or Dots Per Inch?

-We get asked this a lot: “What is dots per inch?”
-Simply put, its the number of dots per inch square on a printed item.
+We get asked this a lot: “What are dots per inch?”
+Simply put, it is the number of dots per inch square on a printed item.
 Let’s take an A5 Leaflet for example.
-Typically speaking the more dots per inch, the better the resolution image, thats relatively easy to understand right?
+Typically speaking the greater the dpi, the better the resolution image.
+That’s relatively easy to understand right?

 To help you visualise this feel free to look at the image below.
 Or if you pushed for time watch the video below, and in less than a minute you will know.